Craig Watkins: Education

+Craig Marcus Watkins was born in Dallas on November 16, 1967.
 A 1986 graduate of David W. Carter High School of Dallas, Watkins graduated from Prairie View A&M University in 1990 with a B.A. degree in political science.
 In 1994, he received a J.D. degree as part of the 1994 inaugural graduating class of the Texas Wesleyan University School of Law.
-He is also a member of the Kappa Alpha Psi fraternity.
+He was also a member of the Kappa Alpha Psi fraternity.

 Career

-Three times the Dallas County District Attorney's office rejected Watkins's bids to be a prosecutor.
-Watkins thus began his legal career working in the offices of the Dallas city attorney and public defender and later went into private practice.
+Watkins began his legal career working in the offices of the Dallas city attorney and the Dallas County Public Defender's office and later went into private practice.
 In 2002, Watkins ran for district attorney against incumbent Republican Bill Hill and lost.
-Watkins won the 2006 district attorney election over prosecutor Toby Shook in an election cycle where Democrats swept all judge seats also.
+Watkins won the 2006 district attorney election over prosecutor Toby Shook in an election cycle that saw Democrats every elected office on the ballot, including all judicial seats.

-The official biography of Watkins written by his office writes that Watkins has secured a 99.4% conviction rate and has focused on prosecuting cases of child sexual abuse.
+The official biography of Watkins written by his office writes that Watkins secured a 99.4% conviction rate and focused on prosecuting cases of child sexual abuse.
 Watkins created the first Conviction Integrity Unit in the nation resulting in 35 wrongfully convicted individuals being freed under his administration.
-Watkins has worked to resolve cases of wrongful conviction through the use of DNA testing and the review of evidence illegally withheld from defense attorneys.
+Watkins worked to resolve cases of wrongful conviction through the use of DNA testing and the review of evidence illegally withheld from defense attorneys.
 On January 4, 2011, Ray Suarez interviewed Watkins live on the PBS NewsHour for the exoneration by Watkins's office of Cornelius Dupree from Dupree's armed robbery conviction.
-Upon leaving office Watkins entered private practice focusing on complex Federal and State Criminal Defense and Personal Injury.
+Upon leaving office, Watkins entered private practice focusing on criminal defense and personal injury in state and federal courts.

 The Dallas Morning News selected Watkins as its 2008 Texan of the Year.

-Watkins is a member of The National Trial Lawyers Association, The Texas Trial Lawyers Association and The Dallas Criminal Defense Lawyers Association.
+Watkins was a member of The National Trial Lawyers Association, The Texas Trial Lawyers Association and The Dallas Criminal Defense Lawyers Association.

-Public records indicate that Watkins' yearly salary as of May 2012 was $200,000.
+Public records indicate that Watkins' annual salary as of May 2012 was $200,000.

-In the 2014 election, Watkins was defeated by former Judge Susan Hawk.
+In the 2014 election, Watkins was defeated by former Judge Susan Hawk, a Republican.

+Personal life and death

+Watkins and his wife, Tanya, had three children.
+He died at his home in Dallas on December 12, 2023, at the age of 56.